Minerva (automobile): Automobiles

 In 1920, they returned to Belgium to restart the production of luxury cars with the 20CV 3.6-litre four-cylinder and 30CV 5.3-litre six-cylinder models.
-The manufacturer's star rose not only in Europe, but in the United States as well where American film stars, politicians and industrialists appreciated the cars.
-The Minerva had the same quality as the Rolls-Royce, but was slightly less expensive.
+The manufacturer prospered only in Europe, but also in the United States, where film stars, politicians and industrialists appreciated its cars.
+Minerva had the same quality as the Rolls-Royce, but was slightly less costly.

 Due to the success, in 1922 a second factory apart from the primary one in Berchem was built in Mortsel for coachbuilding.

 In 1923, smaller models were introduced; the 2-litre four-cylinder 15CV and 3.4-litre six-cylinder 20CV with standard four-wheel brakes.
 The Minerva AC was produced from 1924 to 1927.
 In 1927, the 30CV was replaced with the 6-litre AK and also a new 2-litre six, the 12-14, was introduced.
 Large cars continued to be a specialty of Minerva's, and in 1930 the then almost-compulsory-for-the-time straight eight was introduced in two sizes; the 6.6-litre AL and the 4-litre AP.
 The last Minerva was the 2-litre M4 of 1934 but it did not sell well.